adalvega78/orders-api/README.md

 The Orders API Continuous Integration is running in CircleCI [![CircleCI](https://circleci.com/gh/adalvega78/orders-api.svg?style=svg&circle-token=8e739bcf6affc98f4982f1896da2740635858424)](https://circleci.com/gh/adalvega78/orders-api) triggered on each push to master branch.

+The CI process build a docker image of the API and finally, publish it in the docker hub repository

 Additionally, when the CI finish successfully, the API have configured Continuous Deployment on Azure Kubernetes Services, accessible in the uri [Azure Orders API](http://my-orders-api.d2e77c3c873f4da0b8d7.eastus.aksapp.io/docs/)

 You can find the pipeline inside the folder **.circleci**